 Redacting exempted records /procedure

-A redaction is denial of a public records request, unless state or federal law authorizes or requires the redaction.
+A redaction is a denial of public records request unless state or federal law authorizes or requires the redaction.
 Therefore, the Township will notify the requester of any redaction or make the redaction plainly visible.
-Remaining public information will be provided.
+The remaining public information will be provided.

 When a redaction is made to a requested public record, the township will provide the requester with an explanation, including legal authority, setting forth why the information was redacted.
 If the initial request was provided in writing, the explanation also shall be provided to the requester in writing